sandervandevelde/TechnicalCommunityContent/IoT/Azure IoT Suite/Session 1 - Exploring IoT Solutions/Demo 1.1/Demo 1.1.md

 6. Let’s now create a line chart to display the average telemetry for all devices over time.

+7. Make sure the card is not selected anymore, otherwise it will be changed into the new visualization.

 7. Click on the Line visualization, select the avgtelemetry and outtime fields.
 Make sure that outtime is in the Axis section (you can drag&drop it if needed) and that avgtelemetry is in the Values section. *Select Average from the dropdown menu to average the avgtelemetry field.*

     <img src="./media/image49.png" width="349" height="644" />